Law Enforcement Enterprise Portal (LEEP)

 Malware Investigator is a tool that provides users the ability to submit suspected malware files and, within as little as an hour, receive detailed technical information about what the malware does and what it may be targeting.

 The CJIS Repository for Individuals of Special Concern (RISC) allows officers on the street to use a mobile identification (ID) device to perform a rapid search of a limited repository of fingerprint records.
-What’s the primary benefit of RISC?
-To provide law enforcement with an enhanced capability to quickly identity persons who present special risks to the public or to law enforcement officers themselves.
+It provides law enforcement with an enhanced capability to quickly identity persons who present special risks to the public or to law enforcement officers themselves.